ATI0104/BP_ESP_CODE/README.md

 ### Patches

-As mentioned in my thesis, I came across an old bug with the Waveshare SX1303 Gateway hat the 2 patch files can be used to compile a modified version of ChirpStack Concetratord that fixes the GPS synchronization issue.
-The patch files are located in the patches' directory.
+As mentioned in my thesis, I came across an old bug with the Waveshare SX1303 Gateway hat, the 2 patch files can be used to compile a modified version of ChirpStack Concetratord that fixes the GPS synchronization issue.
+The patch files are located in the patches directory.

 The concetratord.patch needs to be applied to the ChirpStack Concentratord source code.
 [Can be found here](https://github.com/chirpstack/chirpstack-concentratord)